-That said, there were still some very important economic releases and central bank influences in this typically very full week.
-Even if they will only act as a backdrop for the future COVID-19 impact and other 'macro' influences, they are important as context from prior to the virus impact.
+That said, there are still some very important economic releases and central bank influences in this once again typically very full week.
+Even if they will only act as a backdrop for the future COVID-19 impact and other 'macro' influences, they will still be important.